timmac62/dotfilesLinux/README.md

 # Dotfiles [![Build Status](https://github.com/anishathalye/dotfiles/workflows/CI/badge.svg)](https://github.com/anishathalye/dotfiles/actions?query=workflow%3ACI)

+I forked Anish's dotfiles repository to my github as dotfileslinux so that I could personalize it.
+By making the following mods:

+remove everything but bash, shell and zsh.

+git submodule init zsh/plugins git submodule update zsh/plugins git submodule init shell/plugins git submodule update shell/plugins

-After cloning this repo, run `./install` to automatically set up the development environment.
+After cloning this repo locally, run `./install` to automatically set up the development environment.
 Note that the install script is idempotent: it can safely be run multiple times.

 For the color scheme to look right, you will also need terminal-specific support.
 The configuration for that, along with a whole bunch of other